xing/jungle/README.md

 OPTIONS:
   --to <git-object>       The git objects to compare the current graph to.
 Eg: - 'main', 'my_branch', 'some_commit_hash'. (default: HEAD, main, master)
   --pod <pod>             The Pod to compare.
-If you specify something, target parameter will be ommited --target <target>       The target in your Podfile file to be used --version               Show the version.
+Specifying a pod disregards the target parameter --target <target>       The target in your Podfile file to be used --version               Show the version.
   -h, --help              Show help information.